Amperean superconductivity cannot be induced by deep subwavelength cavities in a two-dimensional material: Microscopic derivation of the cavity-induced effective current-current interactions

 We now estimate the strength of the effective current-current interaction $\hat{\mathcal{H}}_{\rm EEEI}$ in Eq.~\eqref{eq:PQ6}.
 The product $\hat{J}_{\ell,-\bm{q}_{\parallel},\alpha}\hat{J}^\dagger_{\ell^\prime,-\bm{q}_{\parallel},\alpha}$ is on the order of $(ta/\hbar)^2$.
 The quantity $\mathcal{F}_{\ell,{\ell}^\prime,\bm{q}_{\parallel}}$ in Eq.~\eqref{eq:F} is on the order of $L_z/S$.
 Provided that 2D electron system area and the surface $S$ of the cavity in the $\hat{\bm x}$-$\hat{\bm y}$ plane coincide, i.e.~provided that $S\sim N_{\rm cell}a^2$, and recalling the prefactor $(e/c)^2$ in Eq.~\eqref{eq:PQ6}, we immediately see that $\hat{\cal{H}}_{\rm EEEI}$ scales like

 Notice that the relative dielectric constant $\epsilon_{\rm r}$ drops out of the problem.
-This stems form the fact that, in the {\it adiabatic} limit, the photon-mediated EEEI corresponds to a magnetostatic interaction between currents, which does not feel the influence of a dielectric.
+This stems from the fact that, in the {\it adiabatic} limit, the photon-mediated EEEI corresponds to a magnetostatic interaction between currents, which does not feel the influence of a dielectric.
+We conclude that it is not possible to tune current-current EEEI by altering the electrostatic environment provided e.g. by a substrate.

 Since we are interested in the possibility that the EEEI in Eq.~(\ref{eq:PQ6}) induces a superconducting instability, we can perform a further approximation onto $\hat{\cal{H}}_{\rm EEEI}$.
 Assuming to have an electron-doped graphene sheet, we can limit our analysis to the conduction band and set $\kappa= \kappa^\prime = +$.
 Indeed, superconductivity emerges from attractive interactions between electrons lying in a thin energy shell around the Fermi energy.
 Also, we focus on a high doping regime where superconductivity is expected to be strongly favoured and where cavity photons cannot induce inter-band transitions.
 Mathematically, the absence of inter-band transitions is ensured by the {\it Pauli-blocking} inequality $\hbar \omega_{\rm D} < 2\mu$, the effective Debye energy $\hbar \omega_{\rm D}$ representing half of the interested energy shell around the chemical potential $\mu$.
 In this intra-band approximation we can express the current-current interaction in terms of the conduction-band fermionic operators $ \hat d_{{\bm k} ,\sigma }\equiv\hat d_{{\bm k} ,\sigma,+}$ as \begin{widetext}